diorgulescu/suckless-ubuntu/README.md

 * A computer which supports the network drivers that come with the Ubuntu Minimal image (wireless adapters work, too).

 # Known issues
-## Min browser fails to install correctly
-It may happen that some of the dependencies are improperly setup using the latest Ubuntu mirrors.
-In case some error pops up during the Min setup stage, just run *sudo apt-get install -f* and it should be automatically fixed.

 ## No 'settings.json' for Min
 This seems more like an edge case, but it was reported.
 If the browser fails to start, just make sure the appropriate permissions are set for the .config folders.
 To make sure, one may also create the file:
 *chown $(whoami):$(whoami) -R .config/